 Enjoy the process and have fun with it.
 Happy baking!

-Store your decorated brownies in an airtight container at room temperature for up to 3 days.
-For a simple variation, add chocolate chips or chopped nuts to the batter for extra texture.
+Keep your decorated brownies in an airtight container at room temperature, and they’ll stay fresh for up to 3 days.
+Want more texture?
+Stir chocolate chips or chopped nuts into the batter before baking.
+Simple swap.

 Use the brownie scraps to make bunny brownies 36 or as an ice cream topping, ensuring nothing goes to waste.